 Make your money go further with a Metrocard

-A Metrocard is always the best way to pay, saving you at least 25% compared to a cash fare on all Metro bus services, and there's great savings on the Metro Diamond Harbour Ferry too.
+A Metrocard is always the best way to pay, with big savings compared to a cash fare on all Metro bus services, and there's great savings on the Metro Diamond Harbour Ferry too.
 New Metrocards cost just $5 (or free for Community Services Card holders) and holders also get:

 - Cheaper fares

 - Access to free transfers within 2 hours

 - Daily and weekly deals for unlimited travel

 - The ability to manage your balance online and utilise auto top-ups